vercel/next.js/examples/with-polyfills/README.md

 # Example app with polyfills

 Next.js supports modern browsers and IE 11.
-It adds polyfills as they’re needed out of the box.
+It loads required polyfills automatically.
 If you need to add custom polyfills, you can follow this example.

 ## Deploy your own